What’s the difference between a terrible password and a great password?

-It’s safe to say that most of us already know that passwords like ‘password’, ‘letmein’, or ‘qwerty’ are not the most secure passwords that we could choose.
+It’s safe to say that most of us already know that passwords like ‘password’, ‘letmein’, or ‘qwerty’ are not the most secure passwords.
 But, do we all know how to create solid passwords that aren’t easily guessed or hacked?

-For years, the National Institute of Standards and Technology (NIST) has been recommending that organizations require very complex passwords with numeric digits, special characters, and a mixture of upper and lower-case letters, also requiring their users to change their passwords regularly.
+For years, the National Institute of Standards and Technology (NIST) has been recommending that organizations require very complex passwords with numeric digits, special characters, and a mixture of upper and lower-case letters.
+They also require their users to change their passwords regularly.
 That makes sense, right?
+Not really…

-Also, periodic password changes seem like a good idea and are commonly enforced.
-But, in practice, that requirement makes things harder for employees, harder for system administrators who may have to reset new forgotten passwords, and encourages users to simply make a trivial change to their last password so it’s easier to remember.
-For example, “Hey, it’s required password-change day today, so I’ll change my password from ‘monkey22’ to ‘monkey23’”.
+Periodic password changes seem like a good idea and are commonly enforced.
+But, in practice, that requirement makes things harder for employees and system administrators who may have to reset new forgotten passwords.
 In the long run, password changes don’t actually help increase security by very much, if at all.

-Good luck, and remember, it’s a jungle out there…
+In short, the answer to a strong password is password length.
+Good luck, and remember, it’s a jungle out there.